datocms/express-demo/README.md

 #### `Install dependencies and run`

-Just run `yarn install` on your cloned project's folder, when type `yarn dev` to run your app in development mode.
+Just run `npm install` on your cloned project's folder, when type `npm run dev` to run your app in development mode.